Sim-to-Real Transfer in Deep Reinforcement Learning for Robotics: a Survey: Application Scenarios

 While learning navigation with reinforcement learning has been a topic of increasing research interest over the past years~\cite{zhu2017target, zeng2020survey}, the literature focusing on sim-to-real transfer methods is sparse.
 The first difference with respect to more-established research in learning manipulation is perhaps the lack of standard simulation environments.
 Owing to the more specific environment and sensor suites that are required for different navigation tasks, custom simulators have often been used~\cite{bassani2020learning, qin2019sim}, or simulation worlds have been created using Unity, Unreal Engine, or Gazebo~\cite{chaffre2020sim, pedersen2019sim}.

 Sim-to-real transfer for DRL policies can be applied to complex navigation tasks: from six-legged robots~\cite{qin2019sim} to depth-based mapless navigation~\cite{chaffre2020sim}, including robots for soccer competitions~\cite{bassani2020learning}.
-In order to achieve a successful transfer to the real-world, different methods have been applied in the literature.
-Of particular interest due to their potential and novelty in the area are the following methods: curriculum learning~\cite{qin2019sim}, incremental environment complexity~\cite{chaffre2020sim}, and continual learning and policy distillation for multiple tasks~\cite{traore2019continual}.
+In order to achieve a successful transfer to the real world, different methods have been applied in the literature.
+Of particular interest due to their potential and novelty are the following methods: curriculum learning~\cite{qin2019sim}, incremental environment complexity~\cite{chaffre2020sim}, and continual learning and policy distillation for multiple tasks~\cite{traore2019continual}.